Register by Sunday, May 16th at midnight in order to guarantee a t-shirt!

-Begins at 11:00 am and includes entertainment for the kids, a band, food, beer, and more.
+Includes entertainment for the kids, a band, food & beer, face painting and dunk tank!
 Even if you are not a "rider," you and your family are more than welcome to attend the party and support Milla's House!

 Party is rain or shine!

 The Kemmons Wilson Family Center for Good Grief, Milla’s House, is named in memory of Milla Gieselmann, the 6-year-old daughter of Memphis couple Frazer and Dana Gieselmann.
 In November 2016, Milla died from Batten disease, an inherited neurodegenerative disorder for which there is no cure.

 The Gieselmanns’ 5-year-old daughter, Elle, also tested positive for Batten disease, while 8-year-old Ann Carlyle tested negative and is healthy.
 The Gieselmanns have relied heavily on the Grief Center, and Milla’s father, Frazer Gieselmann, says the Center continues to be essential to their family's journey through a grief that is complicated and messy.
 He emphasized that the Center had not only been essential to his family, but to his extended family and close friends, as well.